Star Names

 along the Big Dipper from the cup to handle having the next Greek

 letter.
-Faint stars are designated in different ways in catalogs prepared
+Faint stars are designated in different ways in catalogs

 and used by astronomers.
 One is the Bonner Durchmusterung,